 Simultaneously estimating temporal trend in insect biomass and effects of weather conditions, by adding a linear year effect to Müller et al.’s model, indicates that there is a significant decline in insect biomass over time (-4.0%.year-1) that is not explained by weather conditions (Fig. 2 and Table 1), while improving the fit of the model (lower AIC, Table 1).
 This temporal trend is not informative of the possible drivers of the temporal decline but indicates that insect biomass declined by 4% per year because of unknown factors.

-Including the additional recent dataset, used as a validation dataset in Müller et al., my results show that the weather-independent temporal trend was even more negative when including recent data (-4.8%.year-1) than with the dataset of Hallmann et al. only (Fig. 2).
+When the additional recent dataset, used as a validation dataset in Müller et al. is included, the weather-independent temporal trend is even more negative (-4.8%.year-1) than with the dataset of Hallmann et al. only (Fig. 2).
 This suggests that the apparent increase in insect biomass between 2016 and 2022 (Fig. 1) was due to spatial heterogeneity in sampling or to weather conditions on those years.

 Fig. 2: The temporal trend in insect biomass is significantly negative when the effects of weather are accounted for.
 Panel (a) is a zoom on the y-axis of panel (b), to improve readability, which is reduced by outliers.
 Both panels show the partial residuals of biomass, i.e. the amount of biomass not explained by other predictors, as a function of year, when using the training dataset only (blue, from Hallmann et al., 1989-2016) or the training and validation datasets together (beige, 1989-2022), to fit the model.
 Lines and ribbons show the model prediction and its 95% confidence interval.